Employer Sponsored Visa Costs Are Going Up: What the July 2026 CSIT/SSIT Increase Means for You

 10 min read

-If you're an employer sponsoring skilled workers - or a worker on an employer-sponsored visa pathway - mark 1 July 2026 in your calendar.
+If you are an employer sponsoring skilled workers - or a worker on an employer-sponsored visa pathway - mark 1 July 2026 in your calendar.
 The Core Skills Income Threshold (CSIT) will rise from $76,515 to $79,499, and the Specialist Skills Income Threshold (SSIT) from $141,210 to $146,717.
-Nominations lodged before this date lock in the current, lower thresholds - creating a genuine window to save thousands.
+We are now in April 2026, which means you have a critical 3-month window to lodge nominations at the current, lower thresholds.
+The golden rule of Australian immigration law: the salary threshold that applies is the one in effect when the nomination is lodged - not the visa application.
+Act before 1 July, and you lock in today's rates for the life of that nomination.

 CSIT (Core Skills)$76,515$79,499+$2,984 (~3.9%)